JOHN BEASLEY

 — Los Angeles Times

-Pianist, composer, and arranger John Beasley has built a genre-spanning career that bridges jazz, classical, pop, and film/TV music.
-A musical shapeshifter with deep jazz roots, he performed with Miles Davis and Freddie Hubbard in his 20s and has since collaborated with Dianne Reeves, Christian McBride, Chaka Khan, A.R.
-Rahman, Chucho Valdés, and Steely Dan, among others.
+Pianist, composer, and arranger John Beasley has built a genre-spanning career bridging jazz, classical, pop, and film/TV music.
+A musical shapeshifter with deep jazz roots, he rose to prominence in his 20s performing with Miles Davis and Freddie Hubbard, and has since collaborated with artists including Dianne Reeves, Christian McBride, Chaka Khan, A.R.
+Rahman, Chucho Valdés, and Steely Dan.

-Beasley’s acclaimed recordings include the GRAMMY®-winning MONK’estra trilogy, Returning to Forever, Bird Lives, El Trio: Live in Italy, and Positootly!.
-His work has earned two GRAMMY Awards, 14 nominations, two Latin GRAMMY nods, and an Edison Award.
+Beasley’s acclaimed recordings include the GRAMMY®-winning MONK’estra trilogy, Returning to Forever, Bird Lives, El Trio, and Positootly!
+His work has earned two GRAMMY Awards, 14 GRAMMY nominations, and two Latin GRAMMY nominations, reflecting his wide-ranging impact as both a composer, arranger, and producer.

-As Music Director for the Herbie Hancock Institute of Jazz, he leads International Jazz Day global gala concerts staged in cities from Istanbul and Havana to Osaka and Tangier.
-His musical direction for the Jazz at the White House broadcast earned an Emmy nomination.
+As Music Director for the Herbie Hancock Institute of Jazz, Beasley leads the globally broadcast International Jazz Day gala concerts, staged in cities including Istanbul, Havana, Osaka, and Tangier, with Chicago hosting in 2026.
+His musical direction for Jazz at the White House earned an Emmy nomination.

 LIsten to JOHN BEASLEY